vessoutraore/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [1-who_am_i](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/1-who_am_i "1-who_am_i"): Script that prints the effective username of the current user.

 [2-groups](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/2-groups "2-groups"): Script that prints all the groups the current user is part of.

+[3-new_owner](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/3-new_owner "3-new_owner"): Script that changes the owner of the file hello to the user betty.